 Glaucoma in Dogs

 Glaucoma is an ocular condition that causes damage to your pet’s eyes and vision; it can be subdivided into primary and secondary forms.
 All forms of Glaucoma result from inadequate drainage of a fluid inside of a pet’s eye called Aqueous Humor.
-This results in increased intraocular fluid that builds up inside of the eye, causing pain.
+This results in an increased intraocular fluid that builds up inside of the eye, causing pain.
 It can also cause permanent blindness.
 In the following article, I will discuss the causes of Glaucoma, as well as treatment options available if your pet is suffering from this painful disease.

 Glaucoma most commonly affects purebred dogs and in cases of primary glaucoma, a genetic cause has been suspected.
 However, all dogs can develop the disease.
 Some breeds predisposed include the Cocker Spaniel, Chow Chow, Shar-Pei, Basset Hound, Shiba Inu, and Shih Tzu.
 Primary Glaucoma develops from an anatomical variation that results in decreased drainage of Aqueous Humor resulting in the build-up of fluid inside the eye.
 Secondary Glaucoma develops when an obstruction inside the eye prevents this fluid from draining.